Harshal0902/DragonHacks-2022/README.md

 # Greenr

 ## 💡 Inspiration

-We got inspired from the things around us which can be recycled but are thrown away and are eventually are burnt or dumped into rivers which causes pollution and health problems not only to humans but aquatic animals as well.
+We got inspired by the things around us which can be recycled but are thrown away and are eventually burnt or dumped into rivers which causes pollution and health problems not only to humans but to aquatic animals as well.
+We want to help people to reduce the amount of waste and to make the environment cleaner and healthier.

 ## 💻 What it does

-Our WebApp gets the images from the user and tell why that thing can be recycled and what you can do to do it.
+Greenr is a web app where you can:

+- Find that the object is recyclable.
+- Find that the object is non-recyclable.
+- Classify the objects in real-time.
+- Get the notification email for the nearby recycling center.

 ## ⚙️ How we built it